COLA508/ESP32_IOT_SmartHome_Kit/docs/source/The_kit_course_learning.rst

 ----

-Course 5：DHT11 Sensor-Temperature and humidity detection
+Course 5：DHT11 Sensor-Temperature And Humidity Detection
 ------------------------------------------------------
 **Working principle:**
  - Temperature Sensing: An integrated NTC thermistor measures the ambient temperature by measuring the change in resistance with temperature.